On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Introduction and main results

 \subsection{Definitions, conventions, and notation}

-All rings in this paper are commutative and have unities.
+All rings in this paper are commutative and unital.
 A semi-local ring is a Noetherian ring having only finitely many maximal ideals.
-A \emph{semi-local scheme\/} is a scheme isomorphic to the spectrum of a semi-local ring.
+An \emph{affine semi-local scheme\/} is a scheme isomorphic to the spectrum of a semi-local ring.

-A group scheme $\bG$ over a scheme $U$ is called \emph{reductive\/}, if $\bG$ is affine and smooth as a~$U$-scheme and, moreover, the geometric fibers of $\bG$ are connected reductive algebraic groups (see~\cite[Exp.~XIX, Definition~2.7]{SGA3-3}).
+A group scheme $\bG$ over a scheme $U$ is called \emph{reductive\/} if $\bG$ is affine and smooth as a~$U$-scheme and, moreover, the geometric fibers of $\bG$ are connected reductive algebraic groups (see~\cite[Exp.~XIX, Definition~2.7]{SGA3-3}).
 A smooth group scheme over a field $k$ is called \emph{a $k$-group}.

-A $U$-scheme $\cE$ with a left action of $\bG$ is called \emph{a principal $\bG$-bundle over $U$}, if~$\cE$ is faithfully flat and quasi-compact over $U$ and the action is simply transitive, that is, the natural morphism $\bG\times_U\cE\to\cE\times_U\cE$ is an isomorphism (see~\cite[Section~6]{GrothendieckFGA}).
-A principal $\bG$-bundle $\cE$ over $U$ is \emph{trivial}, if $\cE$ is isomorphic to $\bG$ as a~$U$-scheme with an action of $\bG$.
+A $U$-scheme $\cE$ with a left action $act\colon\bG\times\cE\to\cE$ is called \emph{a principal $\bG$-bundle over $U$} if~$\cE$ is faithfully flat and quasi-compact over $U$ and the action is simply transitive, that is, the morphism $(act,p_2)\colon\bG\times_U\cE\to\cE\times_U\cE$ is an isomorphism (see~\cite[Section~6]{GrothendieckFGA}).
+A principal $\bG$-bundle $\cE$ over $U$ is \emph{trivial} if $\cE$ is isomorphic to $\bG$ as a~$U$-scheme with an action of $\bG$.
 This is well-known to be equivalent to the projection $\cE\to U$ having a section.
+We will use the term ``principal $\bG$-bundle over $T$'' to mean a principal $\bG_T$-bundle over $T$.
+We usually drop the adjective `principal'.